Talking (and

 never afraid.
 The is reminds me that the Nordic Man despises

-conflict with lethal weapons unless it be against the enemies of his
+conflict with lethal weapons unless it be against the enemies of

 country; but he delights in watching, and will sometimes himself